-- Recognize and shall treat others with dignity and respect the rights and property of students, parents/guardians and coworkers - Maintain confidentiality in all matters relating to students and coworkers - Express concerns, complaints, or criticisms through the appropriate channels.
-[See DGBA] - Know and comply with department and District procedures and policies - Be courteous to one another and the public, working together in a cooperative spirit while serving the best interests of the District - Adhere to the standards of conduct set out in the "Educators' Code of Ethics."
-[See DH (EXHIBIT)] - Refrain from engaging in prohibited harassment, including sexual harassment of other employees and students, as defined in District policies DIA and FFH.
-[See FFG regarding child abuse and neglect] - Refrain from forming romantic or other inappropriate social relationships with students.
+- Recognize and shall treat others with dignity and respect the rights and property of students, parents/guardians and coworkers; - Maintain confidentiality in all matters relating to students and coworkers; - Express concerns, complaints, or criticisms through the appropriate channels.
+[See DGBA]; - Know and comply with department and District procedures and policies; - Be courteous to one another and the public, working together in a cooperative spirit while serving the best interests of the District; - Adhere to the standards of conduct set out in the "Educators' Code of Ethics."
+[See DH (EXHIBIT)]; - Refrain from engaging in prohibited harassment, including sexual harassment of other employees and students, as defined in District policies DIA and FFH.
+[See FFG regarding child abuse and neglect]; - Refrain from forming romantic or other inappropriate social relationships with students.
 Employees shall not send text messages or make phone calls to students.
-An exception may be made if the call/message is directly related to a school-sponsored activity that the employee sponsors/supervises - Refrain from using tobacco products on District premises, in District vehicles, or at school or school-related activities [See also GKA] - Refrain from manufacturing, distributing, dispensing, possessing, using, or being under the influence of any prohibited substance during working hours while at school or at school-related activities during or outside of usual working hours [See DHE] - Immediately report, in writing, to the District's General Counsel, any criminal charge(s) brought against the employee, the disposition of the charge(s) and any adverse adjudication received by the employee for a felony offense or a misdemeanor involving moral turpitude - Observe all safety rules and regulations and report injuries or unsafe conditions to a supervisor immediately - Report to work according to the assigned work schedule and adhere to all attendance procedures - Notify immediate supervisor as early as possible (preferably in advance) in the event of being absent or late.
-Unauthorized absences, chronic absenteeism and tardiness maybe cause for disciplinary action - Use District time, funds, and property for authorized District business and activities only - Immediately report, in writing, to the District's General Counsel, within three calendar days, any criminal charges - In the event of a District investigation or inquiry, each District employee has an affirmative duty to provide to his or her supervisor(s), or any other District official assigned to investigate, all relevant and factual information about matters inquired - If an employee wishes to use a social network site or similar media for personal purposes, the employee is responsible for maintaining privacy settings appropriate for the content claim, offering false statements, or refusing to cooperate with a district investigation may result in disciplinary action, including termination.
+An exception may be made if the call/message is directly related to a school-sponsored activity that the employee sponsors/supervises; - Refrain from using tobacco products on District premises, in District vehicles, or at school or school-related activities [See also GKA]; - Refrain from manufacturing, distributing, dispensing, possessing, using, or being under the influence of any prohibited substance during working hours while at school or at school-related activities during or outside of usual working hours [See DHE]; - Immediately report, in writing, to the District's General Counsel, any criminal charge(s) brought against the employee, the disposition of the charge(s) and any adverse adjudication received by the employee for a felony offense or a misdemeanor involving moral turpitude; - Observe all safety rules and regulations and report injuries or unsafe conditions to a supervisor immediately; - Report to work according to the assigned work schedule and adhere to all attendance procedures; - Notify immediate supervisor as early as possible (preferably in advance) in the event of being absent or late.
+Unauthorized absences, chronic absenteeism and tardiness maybe cause for disciplinary action; - Use District time, funds, and property for authorized District business and activities only; - Immediately report, in writing, to the District's General Counsel, within three calendar days, any criminal charges; - In the event of a District investigation or inquiry, each District employee has an affirmative duty to provide to his or her supervisor(s), or any other District official assigned to investigate, all relevant and factual information about matters inquired; and - If an employee wishes to use a social network site or similar media for personal purposes, the employee is responsible for maintaining privacy settings appropriate for the content.

+All District employees are expected to perform their duties in accordance with state and federal law, District policies and procedures and ethical standards.
+Violation of policies, regulations, or guidelines, including intentionally making a false claim, offering false statements, or refusing to cooperate with a district investigation may result in disciplinary action, including termination.
 Alleged incidents of certain misconduct by educators, including having a criminal record, must be reported to SBEC no later than the seventh day after the Superintendent knew of the incident.
 See Reports to the Texas Education Agency for additional information.
+All employees, as public servants, must follow the Educators' Code of Ethics, which follows: